 Back to School Snacks: Easy Recipes for Homemade Snacks

 It’s back to school time and that means lots of preparation for us moms.
-I already shared some tips for easy back to school breakfast ideas, but since this month’s Eat Well, Spend Less theme is back to school I thought I’d share some quick and easy recipes for homemade back to school snacks.
+I already shared some tips for easy back to school breakfast ideas, but I thought I’d share some quick and easy recipes for homemade back to school snacks.

 I remember as a child, the first thing out of my mouth upon arriving home from school was usually “I’m hungry!”
-And it’s no surprise that I’m hearing my own children say the exact same thing.
+And it’s no surprise that I’m hearing our kids say the exact same thing.

-I try my best to make sure they eat a decent breakfast before school and I always pack them a balanced lunch, but a day at school is full of hard work: mentally in the classroom and physically on the playground.
+I try my best to make sure they eat a decent breakfast before school and I always provide food so they can pack a balanced lunch, but a day at school is full of hard work: mentally in the classroom and physically during their after school sports practices.

 TIPS FOR AFTER SCHOOL SNACKS